China Telecom, Unicom set to narrow 3G gap with iPhone 5

 Apple, which counts China as its biggest iPhone market after the United States, plans to launch the iPhone 5 in the country in December.

-The rising popularity of smartphones made by Samsung Electronics Co Ltd (005930.KS), especially its latest Galaxy S3 model that runs on Google's Inc's (GOOG.O) Android operating system, also helped spur carriers to capture a bigger 3G user base.
+The rising popularity of smartphones made by Samsung Electronics Co Ltd, especially its latest Galaxy S3 model that runs on Google's Inc's Android operating system, also helped spur carriers to capture a bigger 3G user base.

 Samsung currently commands the lead in China's smartphone market.

-Chinese wireless carriers have also aggressively pushed for 1,000-yuan ($138) smartphones made by local firms such as Huawei Technologies Co Ltd HWT.UL and ZTE Corp (000063.SZ) (0763.HK) to persuade lower end 2G users to switch to 3G.
+Chinese wireless carriers have also aggressively pushed for 1,000-yuan (86 pounds) smartphones made by local firms such as Huawei Technologies Co Ltd and ZTE Corp to persuade lower end 2G users to switch to 3G.

 China Telecom rose 1.3 percent in Hong Kong trading, while China Mobile gained 0.2 percent.
 China Unicom fell 1.1 percent.